Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 Compare cheaper prepayment tariffs (PAYG)

 If you’re on a prepayment meter (key, card, or smart PAYG), you can often move to a cheaper prepayment tariff with your current supplier or by switching to a different supplier — depending on what’s available for your meter and area.
-EnergyPlus helps you compare whole-of-market options for home energy in Great Britain.
+EnergyPlus helps you compare whole-of-market options for home energy in Great Britain, so you can see how the deals on offer stack up against the July 2026 price cap.

 Good to know before you compare

 • Not all suppliers accept all prepayment customers.
-Some have extra checks, especially if there’s an outstanding balance.
+Some have extra checks, especially if there’s an outstanding balance on the meter.

 • Tariffs vary by region (your postcode matters), and prices differ between electricity and gas.

-• Smart prepayment may offer more top-up options and better usage visibility, but availability depends on your meter and supplier.
+• Smart prepayment typically offers more top-up options, better usage visibility and a wider choice of tariffs — but availability depends on your meter and supplier.

 Start your comparison